cfreeman/tsa/content/posts/2019-02-22-space-books.md

 description: Tom Sachs provides a quick overview of The NASA Archives by Pierce Bizony, Andrew Chaikin and Roger Launius.
 He concludes with a tour of the space library in his workshop

+nuggets:
+- And this is a camera and he really wanted to put bait.
+Bacon on it to see if an if creatures would come but they they kind of voted him out.
+But that's hot Carl right there.
+Thanks for trying Carl.
+- This is Michael Collins wrote this kids book.
+I swear I know it maybe looks like I had something to do with it.
+I didn’t.
+- I would definitely get this um NASA graphics standard manual, which has got everything you need to making your stationary or pantone color chips.
+- This is the other best book, the only other book worth reading about the moon mission is Norman Mailer’s of a fire on the moon.
+- This is mandatory, I have three copies of it.
+Best book, the only credible book on um space suits.
+By Nicholas De Monchaux called fashioning Apollo.
+- Get the Penguin book that Andrew Chaikin wrote.

 videos:
 - https://tsa.nyc3.cdn.digitaloceanspaces.com/2019-02-22-space-books.mp4